BhavyaDutta07/BhavyaDutta07/README.md

 ## Hi there 👋
+*I am Bhavya Dutta!*
+I like business, engineering, and math!
+I like to cook, watch sitcoms, and spend time with family.

 <!--
 **BhavyaDutta07/BhavyaDutta07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.